afterwind-io/preprocessor-loader/README.md

 #### ESlint

 It is hard to get around this problem while linting through editor plugin, because ESLint parses the file into AST first, which caused a parsing error.
-So the only solution is to temporarily comment one of the declarations out during code editing.
+So the only solution is to temporarily comment one or more declarations out during code editing.

 Otherwise, if `eslint-loader` is used, simply put it **before** `webpack-preprocessor-loader`: